EE2dev/sequence-explorer/README.md

 This additional file has to be in the same directory as the main csv file and has to be named as the main file with "_nodes" added to the file name.
 E.g. original file: `my_sankey_file.csv`--> `my_sankey_file_nodes.csv`

-This csv file containing additional node infos has to start off with the first column denoting the sequence state and the second column referring to the category on the y axis.
+This csv file containing additional node infos has to start off with the first column denoting the point in time and the second column referring to the event on the y axis.
 In the first line, the column names for these two columns have to be ```sourceX``` and `sourceY`.
-If there are one or two more categories determined for the small multiples, they would follow after that.
+If there are one or two more dimensions determined for the small multiples, they would follow after that.
 Then there is an arbitrary number of node info columns.
 For each column the corresponding quantity is set.

 Example of a valid csv file: